lulzbot3d/pyArcusLE/README.md

 > and pip to manage our dependencies, which are stored on our JFrog Artifactory server and in the pypi.org.
 > At the moment not everything is fully ported yet, so bare with us.

-If you want to develop Cura with Arcus see the Cura Wiki: [Running Cura from source](https://github.com/Ultimaker/Cura/wiki/Running-Cura-from-Source)
+If you want to develop Cura with pyArcus see the Cura Wiki: [Running Cura from source](https://github.com/Ultimaker/Cura/wiki/Running-Cura-from-Source)

 If you have never used [Conan](https://conan.io/) read their [documentation](https://docs.conan.io/en/latest/index.html) which is quite extensive and well maintained.
 Conan is a Python program and can be installed using pip